 More Scriptures on Stewardship

 Whatever you have stewardship over, there’s probably a good Bible verse to help encourage you in the way of righteousness in that responsibility.
-Here’s just a few of my favorite scriptures on stewardship.
+Here are a few of my favorite scriptures on stewardship.

 Stewardship Over People